 - Students will be able to describe how the criminal justice system evolved from its origins to the institution it has now become. - Students will be able to discuss how law enforcement, the courts, and the correctional system engage in the work of social control. - Students will be able to describe the legal, philosophical, and political issues that constrain the criminal justice system. - Students will be able to discuss the need for reform in the criminal justice system and describe some of the major reform strategies. - Students will understand how the criminal justice system and the juvenile justice system are related. - Students will understand how crime is measured and how the media influences criminal justice policy.

 C. TEXT AND READINGS

 Required: Gaines, Larry K. Miller, Roger L. Criminal Justice in Action.
 9th Edition.
 Cengage Publishing.
-YOU WILL NEED TO PURCHASE THE BUNDLE INCLUDING THE "MindTap" access for this course

 II.
 GENERAL COURSE REQUIREMENTS: